Grok Imagine 1.5 on PixVerse: Image-to-Video Guide

 When to Use Grok Imagine on PixVerse

 Use Image-to-Video after you create a poster, product shot, thumbnail, character design, or AI-generated image on PixVerse.
-Grok can help test whether that PixVerse-generated still visual has enough motion potential for a short video.
+Grok Imagine 1.5 can help test whether that PixVerse-generated still visual has enough motion potential for a short video, with native audio included in the generation.

-Use Reference when a specific person, object, product, or style needs to appear in the generated clip.
-It is useful for early storyboard tests, brand concept exploration, and recurring visual motifs.
+Use a supported Reference workflow when a specific person, object, product, or style needs to guide the generated clip.
+This is useful for early storyboard tests, brand concept exploration, and recurring visual motifs, but it is not part of the Grok Imagine 1.5 Image-to-Video integration on PixVerse.

 PixVerse Member Workflows Beyond Grok Imagine

-Grok Imagine is one model option inside PixVerse, not the full PixVerse feature set.
+Grok Imagine 1.5 is one Image-to-Video model option inside PixVerse, not the full PixVerse feature set.
 Some video creation tasks are better handled by other PixVerse models or member tools.

 NeedBetter PixVerse direction